fledit-sh/fsfw-from-zero/README.md

 # Requirements

+For you own sanity, I really recommend doing this in an Unix environment.
+If you do not have or do not want to use a VM, consider using [Ubuntu WSL](https://ubuntu.com/wsl) on Windows.

 1. [`git`](https://git-scm.com/) installed
 2. [`cmake`](https://cmake.org/) installed as the build system generator
 3. C++ compiler installed.
 On Windows, you can use [MinGW64](https://www.msys2.org/) or